LarryLiao94/SplitWise-Group-Project/README.md

 Splitwise Clone

-A clone of the world's largest music and audio platform.
-Users can discover and experience an expansive selection of music, upload their own creations and share it with the world, all for free.
-It has become more than just a space to unleash your creativity but also connect with fellow artists and peers through a mutual platform from anywhere across the globe.
+A clone of the ever popular website and app, Splitwise.
+Users can easily split expenses made on trips, social events and more!
     <br />
     <br />
-    <a href="https://soundcloud-clonejl.herokuapp.com/"> Live Link </a>
+    <a href="https://splitwise-group-project.onrender.com/"> Live Link </a>
     |
      <a href="https://github.com/LarryLiao94/SplitWise-Group-Project/wiki/Features">Features</a>
     |